wp-plugins/fourteen-colors/readme.txt

 == Changelog ==
 The first two digits of the version number correspond to the version of Twenty Fourteen, while the last digit is the intermediate update number.
 1.0.1 is the first update to the plugin for Twenty Fourteen 1.0, 1.1.0 is the initial version of the plugin for Twenty Fourteen 1.1, etc.

+= 1.1 =
+* Full support for Twenty Fourteen 1.1.
+* Fix mobile menu-toggle button colors.
+* Fix support for button-styled links in widgets (via the `.button` class).
+* Add a filter to the version of the accent color that contrasts with the white page background, facillitating the ability to override the automatically-generated version with another color picker via an add-on plugin.

 = 1.0.2 =
 * Fix bugs with mobile navigation menus with certain color combinations.